HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 • Buzzing sound and stitches.

-• Pain with nauseous feeling the whole night, preventing sleep.
+• Pain and a nauseous feeling the whole night prevent sleep.

 • Infections from cold and damp weather exposure.